Dual communities in spatial networks: Discussion

-We have introduced a new way to define and identify community structures in planar graphs that we refer to as \textit{dual communities}.
+We have introduced a way to define and identify dual communities in planar graphs.
 We demonstrated that both primal and dual community structures emerge as different phases of optimized networks -- whether the one or the other is realized in a given optimal network depends on the degree of fluctuations.
-In addition to that, both types of communities have the ability to suppress failure spreading -- they are thus optimized to limit the effect of link failures or other perturbations.
+In addition to that, both types of communities have the ability to suppress failure spreading.
+They are thus optimized to limit the effect of edge failures or other perturbations.

 An important difference between primal and dual communities is the fact that the former are based on a weak connectivity, while dual communities require a strong connectivity.
 This has significant consequences for supply networks such as power grids.
-While preventing failure spreading, dual communities will not affect the network's ability to transport energy between them, or may even increase the supply capabilities.
+Several approaches have been discussed to limit the connectivity of power grids to prevent the spreading of cascading failures.
+This includes concepts of microgrids \cite{lasseter2002microgrids} as well as intentional islanding \cite{mureddu2016islanding} or tree-partitioning \cite{bialek2021tree,zocca2021spectral}.
+However, future power grids will require more, not less connectivity to transmit renewable energy over large distances ~\cite{Schlachtberger2017,trondle2020trade}.
+Dual communities might resolve this conundrum, as they prevent failure spreading from one community to the other one, without limiting the network's ability to transmit energy.
 This is in stark contrast to primal communities that limit failure spreading from one community to the other one, but also supply.
 Thus, the construction of dual communities may also serve as a strategy against failure spreading, in line with other ideas brought forward recently~\cite{Kaiser2019}.